tarekziade/youtube-test/README.rst

-The Youtube client can change the quality on the fly during playback, and request arbitrary chunks, so a regular proxy will record one single flavor of playback for the video.
-The sequence of chunks asked from the server may vary depending on the network and user activity.
+The Youtube client can change the quality on the fly during playback, and request arbitrary chunks, so a regular proxy will record one single combination of playback for the video.
+The sequence of chunks asked from the server may vary depending on the network and user activity, and a recorded playback may fail on a following run.

-In order to provide a reliable proxy for reproducible local playback, and treat the YT client as a black box, the audio and video files are rebuilt locally so any chunk can be returned when requested.
+In order to provide a reliable proxy for reproducible local playbacks, and treat the YT client as a black box, the audio and video files are rebuilt locally so any chunk can be returned when requested.
 For a given YT video, if the video is fully played on all qualities, the proxy will have all the chunks.

 It's required to update the recorded chunks on a regular basis to avoid a regression in case the youtube client or server change.